getsocial-rnd/git2params/README.md

             --overwrite \
             --type SecureString

-    **SSH key need to be uploaded via CLI or API because *AWS Console breaks the new lines in the key file*.
-Uploaded SSH key via UI will be not valid**
+    **The SSH key must be uploaded via CLI or API because the web UI breaks new lines, invaliditing the key.**

 6. Deploy by running `make deploy ENVIRONMENT=prod`